nottings/python-honeywell-thermostat/README.md

 Data collector for internet connected Honeywell Thermostats

-honeywell_db.py Adds data collected from Total Connect Comfort site to a local MySQL database honeywell_plot.py PyPlot of temperature data from database
+- **honeywell**_db.py Adds data collected from Total Connect Comfort site to a local MySQL database
+> Special thanks to brad@bradgoodman.com "Brad Goodman" for letting me reuse his get_data() functionality.

+- **honeywell_plot.py** Simple PyPlot of temperature data from database

 Be sure to review the code before running.
-You will need to enter in some user and device information
+You will need to enter in some user and device information.

+- **highstock** is javascript code from http://www.highcharts.com/products/highstock with modifications to support pulling data from the database populated by honeywell_db.py  I'm not sure about the legality of posting the highstock code within this repo, so you'll need to download a copy on your own and combine it with the customizations of this repo.

 This is an initail commit with basic working functionality.
-Still LOTS to do.
+Still **LOTS** to do especially with code cleanup.